Fire Safety in Halls

 How to keep you and your flatmates safe

-Knowing how to keep you and your neighbours safe from fire while living in Halls is super important
+Knowing how to keep you and your neighbours safe from fire while living in Halls is a priority.

 Here's what you need to know:

-No smoking in Halls University of Liverpool operates a no smoking policy across all buildings on campus including Halls including vapes/e-cigarettes.
+๐Ÿšฌ No smoking in Halls - University of Liverpool operates a no smoking policy across all buildings on campus including Halls including vapes/e-cigarettes.
 Go outside and use a designated smoking area instead.

 What counts as fire equipment?